For next available places click here

 Unlike other courses, Squisito workshops are practical and educational so you will be tasting, making and learning the functional skills of recipe formulation and sausage making so you can assess recipes or products you collect to pass your skills on to your friends and family.

 The workshop is set around a 'kitchen table' in a modernised Victorian butchers workshop so students can learn that award winning results by modern standards are achievable in your own home without sophisticated professional equipment or modern preservatives in the way of our forefathers.
-Although the methods may be 2,000 years old, the science of sausage making is just as good today - the only difference is that our food is not driven by the profit motive but guided by taste and quality.
+Although the methods may be over 2,000 years old, the science of sausage making is just as good today - the only difference is that our food is not driven by the profit motive but guided by taste and quality.

 Workshops begin with discussion of recipe formulation and an educational breakfast of sausages and artisan produce to get your tastebuds working.
 We then talk about how to produce your own ingredients, discuss what you need to know about equipment followed by basic microbiology and sausage making hygiene.
-We then move onto the practical side of meat, skins or not, cutting down pork and/or beef or game (even fish) before moving on to mincing, Students then get to choose a few recipes before mixing their sausage meat (gluten free unless otherwise requested).
+We then move onto the practical side of meat, skins or not, cutting down pork and/or beef or game (even fish) before moving on to butchery and mincing.
+Students then get to choose a few recipes before mixing their sausage meat (gluten free unless otherwise requested).
 We then move on to show-and-tell before you start making under supervision and going solo.

 By the end of the afternoon students can make their own sausages and analyse and modify other people's recipes knowledgeably.
 In addition, students get to take home a couple of kilos or more of their own sausages to cook at home which makes the workshop good value.
 After the workshop we email students tailored workshop notes with their recipes and hyperlinks for affective learning.